 2017’s Poetry at Work Day left a few blanks to fill in, but also offered asteroid-mission limericks and a neurological rage against the dying of the light.

 It’s Poetry at Work Day 2017!
 Join Tweetspeak Poetry in celebrating how poetry infuses our work and our workplaces, whatever and wherever they are.

 Join us as we set our eyes on the horizon and draw meaning from what we see and experience while gazing where the sky and landscape meet.
 Take it all in and write some poetry with us.

-Thank You Notes is a monthly prompt that focuses on expressing our thanks to a particular person, place, or thing.
-This month, we’re crafting thank-you’s to potatoes, parsnips, and other root vegetables.
+Thank You Notes is a monthly prompt that focuses on expressing our thanks to a particular person, place, or thing—in poems, paragraphs, or pictures.
+This month, we’re crafting thank-you’s to candles.